luisdavid64/Adl4cv-synthesis/README.md

 python preprocess_data.py path_to_output_dir path_to_3d_future_dataset_dir -p
 ```

 The optional p flag tries to parallelize the preprocessing step for better performance.
-The preprocessing script takes the 3D-FUTURE dataset and transforms the data to a list of objects consisting of:
+The preprocessing script produces a pickle file which takes the 3D-FUTURE dataset and transforms each object into a:
 - model name
 - label
-- $32\times 32 \times 32$ voxel grid
+- a $32\times 32 \times 32$ voxel grid